initpy/go-book/index.rst

     them *communicate* with one another.

 * Introduction to concurrency with Go
-* Communicating with channels
+* Sharing and Caring (Communicating with channels)
-* More on channels
+* Channels on steroids
+* goroutines
 * ...

 .. toctree::